For Prospective EOP/AIM Students

 Some students enter the summer program with apprehension, perhaps because they would prefer to stay home and work.
 However, most students look back over the five weeks and realize the enormous academic and social benefits they received from the summer program experience.
 These benefits carry over into the academic year.
 Our research shows that summer program participants tend to perform better than non-participants.

-Summer Program Cost: The program is free of charge to participants, and includes housing, food, and books.
+Summer Academy Cost: The program is free of charge to participants, and includes housing, food, and books.

 The program staff throughout the academic year consists of one director, six counselor/academic advisors, one office manager and one secretary.
 In addition to the regular staff, summer program staff includes student residential peer advisors, teaching assistants and adjunct instructors.